Heading out for a ski adventure on the slopes? Then check out this complete ski trip packing list with everything you will need for a fun ski trip.

 First aid kit

 You may want to take a coffee/ tea break while on the slope.
-And since literally everything is pricey on the mountain, you might want to consider carrying your own thermal flask with your hot beverages in it especially if you’re traveling on a budget.
+And since literally everything is pricey on the mountain, you might want to consider carrying your own thermal flask like this one with your hot beverages in it especially if you’re traveling on a budget.

 - Sunscreen: Even in the snow, you can get sunburns – so protect your face from the sun and wind by wearing sunscreen before you hit the slopes.